-In my case, I use Social Media not only to share my advocacies and other people’s advocacies as well as for information and entertainment; but I also promote the essence of volunteerism especially to the youth.
+In my case, I use Social Media not only to share my advocacies and other people’s advocacy stories but I also promote the essence of volunteerism especially to the youth.
 I make a point that all my Social Media activities have value to my online friends (or Followers).
-For example, if a NGO ask me to help spread their message, I interview their representative and ask some questions.
-After I get the necessary answers, I write an article about it or share it to social media.
+For example, if an NGO asks me to help spread their message, I interview their representative and ask some questions.
+After I get the necessary answers, I write an article about it or share it on social media.
 In this way, people get informed and would eventually volunteer their service to that organization.

 We cannot blame others who used Social Media for irrelevant reasons.
-Maybe they are not aware (or not into) of responsible usage of it.
-As you observe, some people use it for sharing narcissist selfie photos, to spread or gather rumors or their avenue to express their angsts.
-For example, if a Facebook user who has lots of friends, shares his latest Good Morning selfie.
-Within a minute this selfie photo gets 100 likes; within 30 minutes it gets 1,000 likes.
-As you see it from your Facebook Newsfeed, you wonder how come it reaches that kind of likes.
+Maybe they are not aware (or not into) of responsible use of it.
+As you observe, some people use it for sharing narcissist selfie photos, to spread or gather rumors or avenue to express their angsts.
+For example, if a Facebook user shares his latest Good Morning selfie and within a minute this selfie photo gets 100 likes or within 30 minutes it gets 1,000 likes.
+As you have observed from your Facebook Newsfeed, you wonder how come it reaches that kind of numbers.
 While your posts, which are more sensible, only gets 10 likes.
 Whatever the reasons, do not get upset.
 The important thing is that you use Social Media in a sensible manner.
-In the long run, your friends (or followers) would be able to realize the value you have given to them.
+In the long run, your friends (or followers) will be able to realize the value you have given to them.

 In using Social Media, keep in mind that you should think first before you share your thoughts online.
 Put in mind the consequences if you share embarrassing photos or outrageous statement on your Facebook (or other social networking accounts).
-Remember, once you post a libelous (or negative) shout out, it would be forever floating on the internet.
-Even though you deleted it, assume that there is someone screenshot or screen grabs your shout out.
-Be critical about your posts.
+Remember, once you post a libelous (or negative) shoutout, it would be forever floating on the internet.
+Even though you deleted it, assume that there is someone screenshot or screen grabs your shoutout.
+Be critical of your posts.
 Be a self-critic.
 Judge yourself in a way that you become aware of its effects not only to yourself but to other people.
 Be a role model to your followers.
 Set a good example.
 Sooner or later, they will emulate your style of sharing.
 And be active not only in online activities but also offline.
-They would not believe you if you just spend your time entirely on Social Media.
+They will not believe you if you just spend your time entirely on Social Media.
 Get involve in many organizations.
 Volunteer and make a difference.
-Use Social Media with good purpose in mind.
+Use Social Media with a good purpose in mind.